-PGY-2 / First-year resident:
+PGY-2 / First-year Resident:

 Residents begin with an orientation and an introduction course covering terminology, management of common ocular diseases and emergencies, use of instruments and examination techniques.
 PGY-2 residents complete three-month rotations in oculoplastics, pediatrics, neuro-ophthalmology/ocular oncology, and a combined anterior segment rotation (cornea and glaucoma).
 At the end of the PGY-2 year, one resident will start the cataract surgery rotation.

-On the oculoplastics rotation, residents are the primary assistant with complex orbital surgerys and perform blepharoplasties and lateral tarsal strips as the primary surgeon.
+On the oculoplastics rotation, residents are the primary assistant with complex orbital surgeries and perform blepharoplasties and lateral tarsal strips as the primary surgeon.
 During time spent on pediatrics, residents learn to do cycloplegic refractions, sensorimotor exams, and perform strabismus surgeries as the primary surgeon.
 The neuro-ophthalmology rotation provides an excellent foundation for treatment complex neuro-ophthalmologic conditions.

-PGY-3 / Second-year resident:
+PGY-3 / Second-year Resident:

 PGY-3 residents rotate through hospital consults, retina, cataract surgery, and the Veterans Affairs (VA) hospital in Fayetteville.
 On the retina rotation, residents become proficient in laser panretinal photocoagulation and intravitreal injections, and they are introduced to techniques of core vitrectomy.